AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

   |topology_v2| |topology_map_v2|

+You can apply any number of filters to search for resources in the map.

+For large topologies that have many constructs, you can zoom in to the map for selection of granular nodes to display their properties.

-Some functions have not migrated to V2 such as gateway diagnostics (note you can run gateway diagnostics from the Cloud Routes page also).
+Note: Some functions have not migrated to V2 such as gateway diagnostics (note you can run gateway diagnostics from the Cloud Routes page also).

 Working with FlowIQ
 ===================